An operator going through cashflow projections after securing business loans through TYG Finance

 Managing Cash Flow at Quarter-End

-Introduction: Quarter-End Crunch
+Quarter-End Crunch

 For operators in transport, mining, agriculture, and construction, September is both a spring reset and the end of Q3.
 It’s when repayments, wages, BAS, and maintenance hit all at once — often while receivables are delayed by client shutdowns or internal approval cycles.
 The result: a squeeze that tests even well-run businesses.